 What to expect in the British Army cognitive test

-The cognitive test contains five different sections (see below for more details) and is designed to assess your strengths and weaknesses across different crucial areas in order to build a better picture of which roles and responsibilities you're likely to be suited to.
+The cognitive exam contains five different sections (see below for more details) and is designed to assess your strengths and weaknesses across different crucial areas to build a better picture of which roles and responsibilities you're likely to be suited to in the armed forces.

 Error detection test

-This error checking test assesses your strength at processing information quickly, in order to point out errors.
+This error checking test assesses your strength at processing information quickly, to point out errors.